Chromite: Crystal size and morphology

 Chromite occurs as massive and granular crystals and very rarely as octahedral crystals.
 Twinning for this mineral occurs on the {III} plane as described by the spinel law.

 Grains of minerals are generally small in size.
 However, chromite grains up to 3 cm have been found.
 These grains are seen to crystallize from the liquid of a meteorite body where there are low amounts of chromium and oxygen.
 The large grains are associated with stable supersaturated conditions seen from the meteorite body.

 Reactions

 Chromite is an important mineral in helping to determine the conditions that rocks form.
-It can have reactions with various gases such as CO and CO_{2}.
+It can have reactions with various gases such as CO and link=Carbon dioxide|CO2.
 The reaction between these gases and the solid chromite grains results in the reduction of the chromite and allows for the formation of iron and chromium alloys.
 There could also be a formation of metal carbides from the interaction with chromite and the gases.

 Chromite is seen to form early in the crystallization process.
 This allows for chromite to be resistant to the alteration effects of high temperatures and pressures seen in the metamorphic series.
 It is able to progress through the metamorphic series unaltered.
 Other minerals with a lower resistance are seen to alter in this series to minerals such as serpentine, biotite and garnet.